-Another observation that appears to be quite compatible with the gene-duplication model for the origin of isolating barriers involves the yeast S. cerevisiae and its close relatives, which exhibit up to hundreds of differences in gene-order changes resulting from divergently resolved pairs of gene duplicates following a whole-genome duplication (Scannell et al. 2006).
-Although the haploid offspring of crosses between such species are almost always sterile, engineering the chromosomes to restore large-scale colinearity increases fertility to levels of ~ 25% (Delneri et al. 2003).
-Because some minor gene-order differences almost certainly went undetected in these constructs, restoration to complete colinearity might have even a greater effect.
+Another observation that appears to be compatible with the gene-duplication model for the origin of isolating barriers involves the yeast S. cerevisiae and its close relatives, which exhibit hundreds of differences in gene-order changes resulting from divergently resolved pairs of gene duplicates following a whole-genome duplication (Scannell et al. 2006).
+Although the haploid offspring of crosses between such species are almost always sterile, engineering of the chromosomes to partially restore large-scale colinearity increases fertility to levels of ~ 25% (Delneri et al. 2003).
+Restoration to complete colinearity might have even a greater effect.
 Notably, Selmecki et al. (2015) demonstrated that whole-genome duplication in yeast can facilitate adaptation by providing more opportunities for modifying gene balance by large deletions and/or chromosome loss, all of which will lead to the chromosomal repatterning essential to the gene-duplication model of speciation.

 The key point here is that as in the case of phenotypic change within lineages, ample mechanisms exist for the passive origin of new species via nonadaptive processes.
 One potential example of such a key event, touched upon in Chapter 3, involves the base of the eukaryotic lineage - the colonization of LECA by the mitochondrion.
-Considering the very large number of organelle-to-nucleus gene transfers that apparently occurred soon after the establishment of the mitochondrial progenitor (Martin et al. 1998), divergent resolution of duplicated organelle genes may have provoked the passive development of isolating barriers among basal eukaryotic lineages (Chapter 24).
+Considering the very large number of organelle-to-nucleus gene transfers that apparently occurred soon after the establishment of the mitochondrial progenitor (Martin et al. 1998), divergent resolution of duplicated organelle genes may have provoked the passive development of isolating barriers among basal eukaryotic lineages (Chapters 3 and 24).